jkpl/gotling/README.md

 Simple golang-based load test application using YAML documents as specification.

-For a more full-blown explanation of what Gotling is about, see Erik's blog post here: http://callistaenterprise.se/blogg/teknik/2015/11/22/gotling/
+For a more full-blown explanation of what Gotling is about, see [Erik's blog post on Gotling](http://callistaenterprise.se/blogg/teknik/2015/11/22/gotling/).

 ## What it does